PeaceNooo/awsdemo/README.md

 ### `GET /homeworks/{trainerId}/{homeworkId}/download`

 This endpoint retrieves the file associated with a given homework.
 It will return a 302 redirect to the location of the file in the S3 bucket.
+And the s3 service will return the pre-signed url for 5 minutes duration.

 ### `POST /homeworks/{trainerId}/{homeworkId}/upload`